aqtar010/InternshipTask/README.md

 copy the code generated in the url and paste it onto the console and hit enter

-Congrats, you have your own nodejs Automated email respose application
+Congrats you have your own nodejs Automated email respose application

 ## Tech Stack